Preston-H-code/Fetch_Take_Home_exercise/README.md

 ## Issues and Fixes
 ### YAML Issues
 1. One of the first issues I noticed was with the handling of the yaml file.
-I noticed that there wasn't a check to see if the file existed, so I added a the `does_file_exist` function that would check that a file exist and is not a directory.
+I noticed that there wasn't a check to see if the file existed, so I added the `does_file_exist` function that would check that a file exist and is not a directory.

 2. There also wasn't a check to ensure that the file was in fact a yaml file.
 So that capability was added with the function `is_file_yaml`.

-3. The final issue I noticed with the yaml file was that the endpoint data wasn't verified.
+3. The final issue I noticed in handling the yaml file was that each endpoint's data was not verified.
 In the requirements it was stated that every endpoint was required to have a name and url.
 So the `is_config_valid` function was added to ensure that every endpoint has name and url.

 ### Check Health function changes